 Lutheran Social Services’ Arise Youth Center/East’s Evening Report Center is an alternative to juvenile detention for youth ages 10 to 17.
-It provides supervision and learning support during the hours when youth may be more likely to be unsupervised at home and have more opportunities to get into further trouble.
+It provides supervision and learning support during hours when youth may be more likely to be unsupervised at home and have more opportunities to get into further trouble.
 The program focuses on life skills, homework assistance, job readiness, and group community service.
 Last year, 60 youth participated in the program, with 100% showing an improvement in their grades and/or completing assignments on time.

 Lutheran Social Services’ Climb program provides youth who are at-risk for low achievement socially, emotionally, and economically with a mentor who is able to provide support, guidance, and friendship.
 Mentor relationships are developed through community-based activities.
 Last year, 150 mentor matches were made or maintained through the programs.
 Recent research shows that mentoring relationships support a youth’s growth and development in multiple areas simultaneously.
 This includes better development of morals and values, improved decision making, feeling empowered to succeed, and receiving encouragement to enter or finish college.

 Lutheran Social Services’ High School Mentoring program provides at-risk high school students with a long-term volunteer mentor to encourage and support high school graduation.
 Last year, 141 mentors and students were matched.
 Of those, 97% of the students progressed to the next grade level.
 One study found that at-risk young people who had mentors were more likely to set goals for higher education and were more likely to attend college than non-mentored peers.